-Tobacco Effects on Women
+Tobacco Effects on Female Fertility

 About 1 in 4 women over the age of 18 smoke.
 Unfortunately, studies find that cigarette smoking can be linked to problems in the fallopian tubes and an increased risk of ectopic pregnancy, where the egg never reaches the uterus and instead implants inside the fallopian tube.
 Smoking may also increase a woman’s chances of infertility by as much as 60%.

 Additionally, chemicals in cigarette smoke can cause an imbalance in antioxidant levels within the ovaries.
 This imbalance can then harm folliculogenesis, the process by which egg cells mature and are released at ovulation.
 If eggs don’t mature properly, the chances of successful fertilization and implantation will obviously decrease.

 As if that weren’t enough, smoking reduces the ovarian reserve and can lead to early menopause.
 Studies show that for each “pack-year” – that is, the equivalent of 1 pack every day for a year – that a woman smoked resulted in 2.5 fewer mature eggs and 2 fewer embryos during fertility testing.